bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 !!! question "Why multi-layered when it only has three?"
     The multi-layered terminology enables each of the previously listed layers to be further decomposed into sub-layers depending on complexity.
 In other words, an architecture is multi-layered if it has more than two layers.
 (In the _two-layered_ architecture, the UI and the business logic are not separated.)

 The layers not only have their **responsibilities**, but also define their **interface** provided to the layers on top of them.
-The data access layer specifies the operations the business layer can use to retrieve data; similarly the business layer defines the functionalities the presentation layer can build upon.
+The data access layer specifies the operations the business layer can use to retrieve data; similarly, the business layer defines the functionalities the presentation layer can build upon.
 Each layer is allowed to **communicate only with the layer directly beneath**.
 For example, the presentation layer is not allowed to execute a SQL query in the database.
-At the same time, the **implementation behind the well-defined communication interface can change** enabling easier maintenance of the software codebase.
+At the same time, the **implementation behind the well-defined communication interface can change**, enabling easier maintenance of the software codebase.

 By having the software split into layers, we can also move the layers to multiple servers (e.g., to handle larger loads).
 The simplest form is when the presentation layer runs in a browser on the user's machine, while the rest is hosted on a remote server.
 The database is also frequently offloaded to a dedicated server.
 Running the various layers on separate servers is usually motivated by performance reasons.